Ethnic changes in Hungary due to the Ottoman wars

 A bloody moment after the Battle of Mohács

-Before King Szapolyai was forced to get allied with Sultan Suleiman in 1528, there had been a very bad inside war that made his situation even more unstable.
+Before King Szapolyai was forced to get allied with Sultan Suleiman in 1528, there had been a very bad war in Hungary for the power that made his situation even more unstable.
 His situation was threatened by Archduke Ferdinand who attacked him in 1527.

 Szapolyai wanted to reorganize a southern borderline against the Turks after Mohács and entrusted his servant, the Serbian Cserni Jován who had fought in the Battle of Mohács, to organize the Serbians against the invaders.
-The conflict between the Serbs and the Hungarians began in earnest when the Hungarians returned to their lands after the Turks had been gone and found there refugees from Serbia who had fled from the Turks.
+The conflict between the Serbs and the Hungarians began in earnest when the Hungarians returned to their lands after the Ottoman Turks had been gone.
+The returning Hungarians found refugees from Serbia on their lands who had fled from the south.

 Things turned out very bad, though: soon, Cserni Jován declared himself an independent Czar and he was busy creating his small country in Southern Hungary.
 A most brutal war was taking shape.

 The Czar’s soldiers killed and destroyed everybody, Hungarians, and Wallachians, Saxons alike.
 Surprisingly, those Hungarian peasants who had been fighting in Dózsa`s Peasant Uprising in 1514, now sided with their landlords against the army of Jovan.